-But what is an IDFA?
+But what is Apple’s IDFA?
 And what do the changes mean for the future of targeted advertising?
-While the true impact of iOS 14.5 remains to be seen, this guide will tell you everything you need to know right now.
+While the true impact of the iOS 14.5 changes remains to be seen, this guide will tell you everything you need to know right now.

 In this article we’ll cover:

-- Implications and preliminary opt-in rates since the roll out of iOS 14.5
+- Implications and preliminary opt-in rates since iOS 14.5 changes

 - The future of targeted advertising and how brands are dealing with it